pjaos/retirement_finances/README.md

 ## Enter Monthly Spending

 The 'MONTHLY SPENDING' tab allows you to enter the total amount you spend each month as time goes by.
-This is not your predicted monthly spending, but your total monthly spending.
-Ideally this would be an amount on the first of the month that you spent in the previous month.
-Over time this data builds up and is used to plot your actual spending each month, you average spending each month and can be displayed against your predicted spending each month.
+This is not your predicted monthly spending but the actual amount your spend each month.
+Over time this data builds up and is used to plot your actual spending each month and your average spending each month and can be displayed against your predicted spending each month.
 This is useful to show you how much a 'grasp' you have on your outgoings.

-This Amount of spending each month should be updated regularly (E.G monthly), ideally on the same date each month.
+This monthly spending table should be updated regularly (E.G monthly).

 - For details of how to use the 'Enter Monthly Spending tab click [here](./monthly_spending.md)

 ## REPORTS

 This is where you can see the total state of your finances and try out different predictions including predictive plots.
-This is where the useful functionality is.

 - For details of how to use the reports functionality click [here](./reports.md)